wumss/seminar/pages/home.md

 # UW Student Seminars

 Welcome to the student-run University of Waterloo Mathematics Seminars.
-These seminars run every Wednesday at 5:30 PM in <strong>MC 4045</strong> and provide a platform for students to learn new topics and present them to others.
+These seminars run every Wednesday at 5:30 PM in **MC 4045** and provide a platform for students to learn new topics and present them to others.
 This Fall, the seminars will start on October 4, 2017.

 Each seminar consists of two 45 minute long talks.
 Topics include those in our [list of suggested topics](/potential-topics/) and other topics of interest to a general mathematical